alessandro-orlov/boolbnb/README.md

 ![boolbnb homepage](https://github.com/alessandro-orlov/projects-preview-images/blob/main/boolbnb/01.homepage.jpg)

 ### Search page <h3>
-Search page where you can find apartments in the specific city, all apartments are displayed as markers on the map
+Search page where you can find apartments in the specific city, all apartments are displayed as markers on the map <br>
 *** of course the map is displayed once - it's sticky to its container :)
 ![boolbnb search](https://github.com/alessandro-orlov/projects-preview-images/blob/main/boolbnb/02.search.jpg)